Deborah Bohnert

 BIOGRAPHICAL INFORMATION

 She graduated from Boston University in the Fine Arts Painting Program in 1972 and began extensive training in Gillean Therapy at the Cambridge Psychotherapy Institute.
-She combined these experiences to bring art therapy to jails, alternative schools,
+She combined these experiences to bring art therapy to jails, alternative schools, mental institutions, etc. Then in 1977 she began a private practice in psychotherapy, which she continued throughout her life.

 In 1999, she began studying art with Bernd Haussmann, the German/American Abstract painter who greatly reinforced Deborah's deep conviction of the importance of art and nature being connected in the world.

-Her experience of being a psychotherapist (studying man) and her intense study of nature through observation, meditation and art has confirmed her strong belief that everything is a product of nature.
+Her experience of being a psychotherapist (studying man) and her intense study of nature through observation, meditation and art confirmed her strong belief that everything is a product of nature.

 Her work has been shown in numerous museums, galleries and has won many awards.
 For example, at the Florence Griswold Museum, the exhibition The American River.
 Out of 1,600 entries she was awarded first prize for her piece "1024 Days" by Carl Belz, Curator Emeritus of the Rose Art Museum; Jeff Rosenheim, Assistant Curator of Photography at the Metropolitan Museum of Art in New York; Linda Simmons, Curator Emeritus of the Corcoran Gallery in Washington, D.C.